EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 What is EMDR Therapy?

-How Does EMDR Therapy Work?
+How EMDR Therapy Helps You

-EMDR Uses Three Core Components
+EMDR Therapy Uses Three Core Components

 EMDR Bilateral Stimulation

-EMDR involves the use of Bilateral Stimulation (typically through guided eye movements) to help you process and integrate traumatic memories.
+EMDR Therapy involves the use of Bilateral Stimulation (typically through guided eye movements) to help you process and integrate traumatic memories.

 Imagine your brain like a computer.
 When you experience something traumatic, it's like a file that gets stuck and won't process correctly.
 This "stuck" file can cause a lot of problems, like flashbacks, anxiety, and trouble sleeping.
 EMDR is like a special program that helps your brain process that stuck file.

-The "bilateral stimulation" part is like pressing a special button that gets the processing going.
+The "Bilateral Stimulation" part is like pressing a special button that gets the processing going.
 Therapists can activate this button in a few ways:

 • Eye Movements: You follow the therapist's finger moving back and forth, like watching a tennis match.